What is NephMadness?

 CME and MOC

-US-based physicians can earn 1.0 CME credit and 1.0 MOC point per region.
+US-based physicians can earn 1.0 CME credit and 1.0 MOC per region.
+How to claim:

 - Register/log in to the NKF’s Professional Education Resource Center (PERC).
 If you select “Physician” in the drop-down menu during registration, the ABIM ID will pop up – make sure to complete this during registration to receive MOC points after course completion.